 Most people I know never do maintenance on their router.
 It’s a recipe for disaster.
-Your router needs to be tuned-up.
+Your router needs to be tuned-up on a regular interval.

 Table of Contents